sylhare/sylhare.github.io/_posts/2022/2022-04-01-Jenkins-delivery-butler.md

 #### Retry, timeout, input

-There are some other pre-defined functions, let's see and example of the [most common ones][12].
+There are some other pre-defined functions, let's see an example of the [most common ones][12].

 ```groovy
 steps {